hegigj/dynamic-form/README.md

     "Min", "Max", "Pattern", "Email", "Size", "NotNull"

-2: Values Input, [values] receives as input any data object that it keys match fields keys above
+2: Values Input, [values] receives as input any data object that it keys match field keys above

 3: FieldDataPool Input, [fieldDataPool] receives as input any data object list that contains "id" and "someLabel"